Plants That Repel Pests

 Rosemary: Fleas, Ticks

-Not only does Rosemary repel ticks and fleas, it will also repel flies and mosquitoes!
+Not only does Rosemary repel ticks and fleas, but it will also repel flies and mosquitoes!
 It can also be used on your pets as a parasite repellent.

 Rosemary